Layso/CSE102-Homeworks/README.md

 Contains one function which checks the validness of a king's move.

 This homework edited on 05.07.2016 due to an error on isBishopMovable() function.

+-
+-
+Homework #06
+-

+Part-1

+In this part of the homework, program will calculate the character frequency of a given string.
+It will handle only the ASCII letters and digits.
+Any other characters such as punctuation marks and whitespaces will not be considered.

+Part-2

+In this part, program will find the substring(s) in a given string.
+Instead of matching the exact substring, program will only match the odd indexed characters.

+Part-3

+In this part, program will count the occurrences of a substring in the given string by using the matcher function on part2.
+Only odd indexed characters will match.